davisssamuel/bincrypt/README.md

 ## Encryption

-Integers are stored as 32 bit binary numbers.
-So, using binary files saves me the trouble of converting each calculated number to a 32 bit binary number.
+Integers are stored as 32-bit binary numbers.
+So, using binary files saves me the trouble of converting each calculated number to a 32-bit binary number.

 To encrypt files, I read the file character-by-character: